Genaios/IberAuTexTification/README.md

 The datasets will have the following columns: *id*, *text*, *domain*, *language*, and *label*.

 The first subtask is a binary classification task with two classes: 👩🏻 and 🤖.
-The models used to generate text are instructed LLMs from very different providers like OpenAI, Amazon Bedrock, Anthropic, Cohere, AI21, Google Vertex AI, Meta, etc. The datasets have been generated using [TextMachina](https://github.com/Genaios/TextMachina), a tool to create MGT datasets through a wide variety of prompts, controling classical biases present in this kind of datasets.
+The models used to generate text are instructed LLMs from very different providers like OpenAI, Amazon Bedrock, Anthropic, Cohere, AI21, Google Vertex AI, Meta, etc. The datasets have been generated using [TextMachina](https://github.com/Genaios/TextMachina), a tool to create MGT datasets through a wide variety of prompts, controlling classical biases present in this kind of datasets.

 The datasets will include texts from domains like essays, news, social media (tweets, forums, dialogues), wikipedia, wikihow, etc. Texts from uncontrolled domains as extracted from the OSCAR (Abadji et al., 2022) and Colossal Cleaned Multilingual Common Crawl (Raffel, 2019) will be included too.